MuhiEddinTahhan/vader/README.md

 2- add a command line interface and a command line banner.

 # HashCracker.py
-A program that uses the Python library "hashlib" to crack md5 hash code by using a word list that is given by the user to the program.
+A program that uses the Python library "hashlib" to crack md5 hash code by using a word list given by the user to the program.
 The program will encode each line of the given list and will try to compare the hash until there is a match.
 ## Upcoming updates:
 1- More hash libraries will be added.